gl-inet/docs3.x/docs/setup/slate/applications.md

 ## DDNS

-Dynamic Domain Name Service(DDNS) is a service used to map a domain name to the dynamic IP address of a network device.
+**Dynamic Domain Name Service(DDNS)** is a service used to map a domain name to the dynamic IP address of a network device.

 You can remotely access your router by url though this function.

+In 3.022 version or above it is a default function, other 3.0 version need to install packages in Plug-ins.

 ![DDNS](https://static.gl-inet.com/docs/en/3/setup/slate/applications/ddns.png)